ngs-doo/TemplaterExamples/README.md

 **Major difference from other templating solution is that repeating of a collection is implicit from tag definition instead of explicit by using for loop constructs.**
 An example of this is a row in a table, list, page, sheet or the entire document.

-Templater uses documents prepared in Word/Excel/some other editor, which allows for very good looking documents, without the need for writing code.
+Templater uses documents prepared in Microsoft Office (or some other editor), which allows for beautiful documents, without the need for writing code.
 This works great in most cases, although Templater must infer intention for the behavior from the structure of the document/tags.

 Templater has minimal API for interaction: